 Considering the above point one step further, it can be concluded that God will ultimately be able to answer every prayer for salvation, either on one’s own behalf, or on the behalf of another, because all persons shall ultimately call on him and receive his full and complete salvation.
 God will literally—without its being explained away in any sense—fulfill His promise that every prayer prayed in Jesus’ Name shall be answered as we read in John 14: 13: “And whatever you ask in my name, that I will do, that the Father may be glorified in the Son.”

 What answer can the traditional view of an everlasting hell offer when millions of people who have been prayed for die “without Christ” and then burn in hell forever?
 Is the promise of John 14: 13 and other similar references valid if people remain in the lake of fire forever?
 Of course, the traditionalist will answer that God tried, but the person who was prayed for was stubborn and would not yield to the vain, powerless pleadings of Holy Spirit.
 Is our God really that weak or that feeble?
-Does He or does He not answer honest prayers prayed in the name of Jesus?
+Does He or does He not always answer honest prayers prayed in the name of Jesus?

 “Therefore [Jesus] is also able to save to the uttermost those who come to God through him, since he always lives to make intercession for them.”
 Hebrews 7: 25)